usclug/git-workshop/docs/git-config.md

 #Pick your editor of choice to edit commit messages (not code)
 # Note that you should pick an editor that is installed on your machine
 git config --global core.editor emacs

+#You also need to define a merge tool
+git config --global merge.tool vimdiff
 ```

 Here, git will automatically launch `emacs`.
 You may want to change that to your editor of choice.
 Here are some examples (you only need one):